Digital Mission Engineering (DME): Constellation Design and Coverage (Part 1 of 4)

 Summary

 The next lesson in the DME series focuses on Hypersonics and EOIR.
 You will use a starter scenario and build your own hypersonic vehicle.
 You will use an EOIR sensor to image it.
-This leads up to the final session of the DME series where you bring the constellation from this lesson and the flight from session two together to understand how all components for the mission works together.
+This leads up to sessions three and four of the DME series where you bring the constellation from this lesson and the flight from session two together to understand how all components for the mission works together.